What Does Duty to Mitigate Mean?

 In a conscientious society, reasonably minded persons prefer to avoid waste; and accordingly, the law imposes the principle of mitigation, being a duty to mitigate, upon a harmed party.
-The duty to mitigate imposes a requirement upon a harmed person to act reasonably by taking steps that reduce or control losses.
-The duty to mitigate relates to all areas of law including contract law, consumer law, construction law, employment law, tort law, among others matters.
-The duty to mitigate was articulated well by the Supreme Court within the case of Southcott Estates Inc. v.
-Toronto Catholic District School Board, 2 S.C.R.
-675 where it was said that:
+The duty to mitigate imposes a requirement upon a harmed person to act reasonably by taking steps that reduce or control losses and applies to all areas of law.

 This Court in Asamera Oil Corp. v.
 Seal Oil & General Corp., 1978 CanLII 16 (SCC), 1 S.C.R.
 633, cited (at pp. 660-61) with approval the statement of Viscount Haldane L.C. in British Westinghouse Electric and Manufacturing Co. v.
 Underground Electric Railways Company of London, Ltd., A.C.
 673, at p.
 689: